erkac/f5-awaf-terraform/4.multiple/README.md

 foo@bar:~$ terraform apply "scenario4"
 ```

-We can verify that the 5 attack signatures have been enabled and enforced on the scenario4 WAF Policy on the QA BIG-IP (first 5 lines in the attack signatures list of the A.WAF Policy).
+We can verify that the 5 attack signatures have been enabled and enforced on the scenario4 WAF Policy on the **qa** BIG-IP (first 5 lines in the attack signatures list of the A.WAF Policy).

-Now, the applicatiopn owner identified that these last changes on the QA device have introduced some FP.
+Now, the applicatiopn owner identified that these last changes on the **qa** device have introduced some FP.
 Using the log events on the A.WAF GUI, we identified that :
  - the attack signature **"200101558"** should be disabled globally
  - the attack signature **"200003068"** should be disabled for the **"/U1"** URL
  - the attack signaure **"200003067"** should be enabled globally but disabled specifically for the parameter **"P1"**.

  so we can proceed to the final changes before enforcing into production:

 **inputs.auto.tfvars** file:

 ```terraform